 We do so many weddings at San Francisco city hall, it would be easy to just go to each location we prefer and do the same poses and the same lighting.
 However, this does not serve the client well.
 In fact, as mentioned above Sarah's evening style gown worked differently with the backgrounds at San Francisco city hall then a typical white wedding dress.
 We would have been doing her a disservice if we treated her the same as a white dress bride.
 So we altered our entire city hall photo tour and looked primarily for natural light to add some beautiful colors to their wedding pictures.
 In addition, we did our posing slightly differently by doing more with the brides legs in terms of bending them and shaping them.
-Not as important with a long wedding gown, but vital with slinky dress like Sarah's.
+Not as important with a long wedding gown, but vital with a slinky dress like Sarah's.

 We thought it would be fun to show you some of the engagement portraits we did of this same couple.
 We did this portrait session in San Francisco about a week before their City Hall Wedding.
 We visited Crissy Field and the took them to Cable Cars by Ghirardelli Square.